The 4th action plan of CIPEL is articulated around three main strategic axes, 12 themes and 29 actions

 Exogenous and invasive flora and fauna

-ESTABLISH A COMPREHENSIVE MANAGEMENT STRATEGY FOR EXOGENOUS AND UNDESIRABLE FLORA AND FAUNA SPECIES
+ESTABLISH A COMPREHENSIVE MANAGEMENT STRATEGY FOR EXOGENOUS AND UNDESIRABLE PLANT AND ANIMAL SPECIES

-The number of non-native species colonising aquatic environments is constantly increasing.
+The number of non-native species colonizing aquatic environments is constantly increasing.
 These species are expanding at the expense of native biodiversity.
 The damage caused by invasive alien species is increasing.

-Measures are needed to limit the spread of invasive and/or undesirable alien species, or even to eradicate them locally where this is realistically possible.
+Measures are needed to limit the spread of invasive and/or undesirable alien species, and even to eradicate them locally when this is reasonably feasible.

-TO ENHANCE KNOWLEDGE AND PROMOTE THE EXCHANGE OF GOOD PRACTICES BETWEEN AGRICULTURAL ACTORS IN FAVOUR OF AGRICULTURE THAT RESPECTS WATER QUALITY
+TO ENHANCE KNOWLEDGE AND PROMOTE THE EXCHANGE OF GOOD PRACTICES BETWEEN AGRICULTURAL ACTORS IN FAVOR OF AN AGRICULTURE THAT RESPECTS WATER QUALITY

 Plant protection products used to protect crops in the Lake Geneva basin are likely to be found in water, sediments and fish, and to present a risk, even at low concentrations, for humans and the environment.
-Monitoring of the waters of Lake Geneva shows that many chemical substances can be detected in sometimes significant quantities.
+Monitoring of the waters of Lake Geneva shows that many chemical substances are detectable in sometimes non-negligible quantities.

-TO SHARE THE MODALITIES OF ACTION TO REDUCE THE PRESENCE OF DRUG RESIDUES IN THE AQUATIC ENVIRONMENT
+SHARE ACTIONS TO REDUCE THE PRESENCE OF DRUG RESIDUES IN THE AQUATIC ENVIRONMENT

-Active pharmaceutical ingredients affect, among other things, the reproductive function of fish and amphibians, but also the behaviour of animals.
-However, there are no reference values to date that would allow a concrete assessment of their impact.
-However, their presence in the environment is undesirable, especially in waters intended for drinking water supply, such as those of Lake Geneva.
-However, the presence and impact of active ingredients in water are not well known to the general public.
+Active pharmaceutical ingredients affect, among other things, the reproductive function of fish and amphibians, but also the behavior of animals.
+However, to date there are no reference values that would allow a concrete assessment of their impact.
+However, their presence in the environment is not desirable, especially in waters intended for drinking water supply, such as those of Lake Geneva.
+However, the presence and impact of active ingredients in water are not well known by the general public.

-The CIPEL can play a role in raising the awareness of the different actors, and in particular of the public authorities and the population.
+The CIPEL can play a role of sensitization of the various actors, and in particular with the public authorities and the population.

-Many micropollutants (pesticides, medicines, cosmetics) have been measured in the waters of Lake Geneva, in sediments and in fish since the mid-2000s.
-This monitoring has shown that many chemical substances were detectable in sometimes significant quantities and that they could represent a risk, particularly for ecosystems, but also for human health.
+Numerous micropollutants (pesticides, drugs, cosmetics) have been measured in the waters of Lake Geneva, in sediments and in fish since the mid-2000s.
+This monitoring has shown that many chemical substances were detectable in sometimes non-negligible quantities and that they could represent a risk, particularly for ecosystems, but also for human health.

-With its monitoring and study programme, CIPEL has the potential to raise awareness in this field.
-To play this role well, it needs a communication strategy that relies on effective and professional instruments.
+With its monitoring and study program, CIPEL has the potential to alert in this field.
+To play this role well, it must be equipped with a communication strategy that relies on effective and professional tools.

 In a desire to reduce the carbon footprint, the use of so-called "green" technologies is expanding rapidly and hydrothermal energy is one of them.
-Numerous projects for exploiting the thermal potential of the lake have already seen the light of day or are in the process of being launched, in addition to or instead of traditional thermal uses.
+Many projects of exploitation of the thermal potential of the lake have already seen or are in the process of seeing the light of day which are added to or replace the traditional thermal uses.

-However, on a number of environmental issues, it is well known that significant undesirable effects can result from the addition of a large number of projects with individually negligible effects.
-In the context of global warming, which will have the effect of modifying the thermal characteristics of Lake Geneva, this subject deserves all the more attention.
+However, it is well known on a number of environmental issues that significant undesirable effects can result from the addition of a large number of projects with individually negligible effects.
+In the context of global warming, which will have the effect of modifying the thermal characteristics of Lake Geneva, this subject deserves even more attention.